preemptive/jsdefender-samples/Electron/Electron12/README.md

 ## Commands
 1. `npm start` to run the build in Dev mode.
 2. `npm run package` to create a build for the target OS.
+Please note you normally can only target platform X from platform X.

 ## How It Works